Iwanttohavegoodsleep/cebuano-english-review-dataset/README.md

 # Cebuano-English Food Review Annotations

-A small research dataset of 3,566 Foodpanda reviews selected as likely Cebuano-English code-switched text and labeled by one primary annotator.
+A research dataset of 3,566 Foodpanda reviews selected as likely Cebuano-English code-switched text and labeled by one primary annotator.

 This is a **working annotation release**, not the final thesis corpus.
 A second independent annotation and disagreement resolution are still required before the labels should be treated as final.